kosh04/emacs-wandbox/README.md

 -----

 1. Open some program source
-2. Type `M-x wandbox` to copmile this buffer
+2. Type `M-x wandbox` to compile this buffer
 3. The result are display to "Wandbox Output" buffer

 for more details, see following reference.